AlecTroemel/objconf/README.md

 None of the 100 config libraries on npm did what I wanted... so i created my own.
 Works a little bit like the wonderful [rust config crate](https://crates.io/crates/config).
 Goals of this projects include

+- no dependencies
 - treat the config like an object, not a key value store
 - be able to set default values
-- merge config from json file at a given path
+- merge config from json file at a given path, this is optional
 - merge env var's with a namespace.
 Allow nesting object values with underscores.
 Do a best effort conversion of the data type ('false' => boolean)
 - validate the configuration based on a given schema